Zombiedumb: Season 1

-The first 5 "quadruple features" (in reference to double features) aired between October 30 to November 28, 2015 on KBS1, while the remaining 10 aired on May 21 until July 23, 2016.
+The first 5 "quadruple features" (in reference to double features) aired between October 30 to November 28, 2015, on KBS1, while the remaining 10 aired on May 21 until July 23, 2016.
 Each of these comprising episodes have a 3-minute average runtime.

 Season 2

-The season premiered a special broadcast on October 21, 2017 on KBS 1TV.
+The season premiered a special broadcast on October 21, 2017, on KBS 1TV.

 Merchandising

 Zombiedumb had been released into sticker books, plush toys, action figures, smartphone cases, and others.

-Alongside it, GS25 released more than 60 products like snacks, ice creams, and others during Halloween of 2019, based on the Zombiedumb series.
+Alongside these, GS25 released more than 60 products like snacks, ice creams, and others during Halloween of 2019, based on the Zombiedumb series.

 Apps

 Mobirix released a mobile puzzle game entitled Zombiedumb Jelly (좀비덤젤리) which was developed by Rainfallsoft, on April 25, 2016.
-Mobirix has also released a similar mobile game titled Jewelry King: Zombie Dumb.
+Mobirix had also released a similar mobile game titled Jewelry King: Zombie Dumb.